Novikov homology, jump loci and Massey products: Strongly formal manifolds

-Consider now the case of representations of higher rank. \bepr\lb{p:high_rank_hypform} Let $M$ be a compact K\"ahler manifold and $\r:\pi_1(M)\to \GL(n,\cc)$ be a semi-simple representation.
-Then the DG-module $A^*(M, E_\r)$ is formal. \enpr \Prf By \cite{SimpsonHiggs}, Theorem 1 there is a harmonic metric on the bundle $E_\r$.
+Consider now the case of representations of higher rank. \bepr\lb{p:high_rank_hypform} Let $M$ be a compact K\"ahler manifold and $\r:\pi_1(M)\to \GL(l,\cc)$ be a semi-simple representation.
+Then the differential graded $A^*(M)$-module $A^*(M, E_\r)$ is formal. \enpr \Prf By \cite{SimpsonHiggs}, Theorem 1 there is a harmonic metric on the bundle $E_\r$.
 The tensor powers of this metric provide harmonic metrics on the bundles $E_\r^{\otimes n}$ for any $n\geq 1$.
 Put

 (where $A^*(M,E_\r^{\otimes 0}) = A^*(M)$ by convention).
 Then $\LL_\r^*(M)$ is a DG-algebra.
 The same argument as in the proof of Theorem \ref{t:kaeh_hypform} implies that this algebra is formal, and it remains to observe that $A^*(M, E_\r)$ is a direct summand of $\LL_\r^*(M)$. $\qs$